DCAN-Labs/cdni-brain/docs/optimizing.md

 These tips can be applied to ANY type of job.
 You don't have to use all of them every time, but it is advisable to use all of them whenever you're submitting a lot of jobs or a few resource intensive jobs.
 They can prevent your jobs from sitting in queue for days or weeks on end.
 The more you've tailored your job parameters to fit the job you are running (by using the above recommendations), the quicker you will queue.

 **Partition Choice**

-- Choose a partition based on your SBATCH parameters.

 - Choose as many partitions that fit your partitions, the more the merrier.
 Below is an example of selecting multiple paritions